xma711/notebook/machine_learning/sample_complexity/README.md

 On the other hand, if we look at the test error and pick the h from {h1, h2} such that h has a smaller test error, is h better than either h1 or h2?

-The answer seems yes but it is wrong when we do this on many Hi!!
+The answer seems yes but it is wrong when we do this on many Hi!

 This time, the h chosen is not necessarily the same as the ERM h from the full H.